romano-w/red-light-green-light-robot/README.md

 4. Open up 2 terminals
 5. In the first, run the `vision.py` file
 6. In the second, run the `driver.py` file
+7. Next, use the red/green tags to make the robot stop/follow